leonstel/leonstel.github.io/blogs/gmap4.md

 }
 ```

+To kick off the `Store` state contains two properties that the MapBase relies on.

 ```
 // src/app/store.ts

 private state: State = {
-    mapLoaded: false,       // indicates if the external gmaps script has been loaded
+    mapLoaded: false,       // Indicates if the external gmaps script has been loaded
-    mapInit: false,         // indicates if the google maps has been initialized };
+    mapInit: false,         // Indicates if the google maps has been initialized };
 ```